N. K. Jemisin: Career

 A graduate of the 2002 Viable Paradise writing workshop, Jemisin has published short stories and novels.
 She was a member of the Boston-area writing group BRAWLers, and as of 2010 was a member of Altered Fluid, a speculative fiction critique group.
 In 2009 and 2010, Jemisin's short story "Non-Zero Probabilities" was a finalist for the Nebula and Hugo Best Short Story Awards.

 Jemisin's debut novel, The Hundred Thousand Kingdoms, the first volume in her Inheritance Trilogy, was published in 2010.
-It was nominated for the 2010 Nebula Award and short-listed for the James Tiptree Jr. Award.
-In 2011, it was nominated for the Hugo Award, World Fantasy Award, and Locus Award, winning the 2011 Locus Award for Best First Novel.
-It was followed by two further novels in the same trilogy – The Broken Kingdoms in 2010 and The Kingdom of Gods in 2011.
+It was a finalist for the 2010 Nebula Award and shortlisted for the James Tiptree Jr. Award (now called the Otherwise Award).
+In 2011, it was a finalist for the Hugo Award, World Fantasy Award, and Locus Award for Best First Novel, winning the latter.
+It was followed by two further novels in the same trilogy – The Broken Kingdoms (2010) and The Kingdom of Gods (2011).

-During her delivery of the Guest of Honour speech at the 2013 Continuum in Australia, Jemisin pointed out that 10% of the Science Fiction and Fantasy Writers of America (SFWA) membership voted for alt-right writer Theodore Beale in his bid for the SFWA presidential position, stating that silence about Beale's views was the same as enabling them.
-Beale's response to Jemisin was condemned as "an appallingly racist screed".
+During her delivery of the Guest of Honour speech at the 2013 Continuum in Australia, Jemisin pointed out that 10% of the Science Fiction and Fantasy Writers of America (SFWA) membership voted for alt-right writer Theodore Beale, known as Vox Day, in his bid for the SFWA presidential position, stating that silence about Beale's views was the same as enabling them.
+Canadian writer Amal El-Mohtar characterized Beale's response to Jemisin as "an appallingly racist screed".
 A link to his comments was tweeted on the SFWA Authors Twitter feed, and Beale was subsequently expelled from the organization after a unanimous vote by the SFWA Board.

 Jemisin was a co-Guest of Honor of the 2014 WisCon science fiction convention in Madison, Wisconsin.
 At that time, GQ described her as having "a day job as a counseling psychologist."
 She was the Author Guest of Honor at Arisia 2015 in Boston, Massachusetts.
 In January 2016, Jemisin started writing "Otherworldly", a bimonthly column for The New York Times.
-In May 2016, Jemisin mounted a Patreon campaign which raised sufficient funding to allow her to quit her job as a counseling psychologist and focus full-time on her writing.
+In May 2016, Jemisin mounted a Patreon campaign which raised sufficient funding to allow her to quit her job as a counselor and focus full-time on her writing.